-- 1. The report to be filed with the securities regulatory authorities should be filed on the SEDAR group profile number of the investment fund as a continuous disclosure document.
-The CSA expect that the investment fund will pay any reasonable costs associated with the filing of the report. - 2.
-It is expected the report will be displayed in an easily visible location on the home page of the website of the investment fund, the investment fund family or the manager, as applicable.
-The CSA expect the report to remain on the website at least until the posting of the next report.
+1. The report to be filed with the securities regulatory authorities should be filed on the SEDAR group profile number of the investment fund as a continuous disclosure document.
+The CSA expect that the investment fund will pay any reasonable costs associated with the filing of the report.

-3. The disclosure required in subparagraph (1)(a)(iii) is expected to be provided only in instances where a member could reasonably be perceived to not be 'independent' under this Instrument.
+- 2. It is expected the report will be displayed in an easily visible location on the home page of the investment fund's designated website.
+The CSA expect the report to remain on the designated website at least until the posting of the next report. - 3.
+The disclosure required in subparagraph (1)(a)(iii) is expected to be provided only in instances where a member could reasonably be perceived to not be 'independent' under this Instrument.